-Variety within the icon set
+For icons: Variety within the icon pack

-Oversupply of icons
+For icons: Oversupply of icons

 Some categories and themes on Iconfinder already have a lot of icons, but don't sell that well.
-Two examples are 'Country flags' and 'Weather sets'.
+Two examples are 'Country flags' and 'Weather packs'.
 We have thousands and thousands of country flags and weather icons in every possible configuration.
 The problem is, every other designer had this same thought and now we have way too many icons that are almost all the same.
 The result is that very few designers make any sales when this happens.
 The irony is that this often happens in categories where there are not a lot of sales to begin with.

 The point is we try to tailor our marketplace to serve what customers want and need.
-The best policy when choosing icon sets to create is to find a category that has medium to high demand, but not much supply.
+The best policy when choosing icon packs to create is to find a category that has medium to high demand, but not much supply.
 To get to know more about demand for icons on Iconfinder, we strongly recommend you to check out our Icon designer reports.